WEEK SIX Outlines and Progress Reports

 1) write a progress report in the form of a memo; follow the more detailed instructions on our course page, and use the text book to help you design your progress report as a memorandum

-NOTE, please do not proceed with the surveys or interviews until I have reviewed your forms.
-Thank you.
+NOTE, please do not proceed with the surveys or interviews until I have reviewed and approved your surveys and interview questions

 Reflect on the process of creating a LinkedIn profile.
 How do you feel about creating a professional social media network?
 Reflect on the process of brainstorming and preparing your report proposal and outline; how do you feel about your progress with the report?
 Do you have questions about how your investigation is going to become a Formal Report — or, put more simply, with how this is all going to come together?
 Reflect on your peer review for your partner’s proposal; what did you learn?
 And finally, reflect on the peer review process: what have you learned about your writing and reading by reviewing your team’s writing forum.
 Have you been surprised by what you have read in your colleague’s work?
 How do you think peer reviewing has impacted your view of your writing?